lostflux/mermaid-basic/README.md

 ## Graphs

-Here's a Graph of popular into CS classes in at a random CS school in the US.
+Here's a depednency graph of popular CS classes at a random school in the US.

 <!-- Not rendered -->
 ```text